Create a bot

 Create the bot using this link: https://dev.botframework.com/bots/new.
 Be sure to add Microsoft Teams as a channel from the featured channels list after creating your bot.
 Feel free to re-use any Microsoft App ID you generated if you've already created your app package/manifest.

-You must use this link to create a new bot: https://dev.botframework.com/bots/new.
+If you do not wish to create your bot in Azure, you must use this link to create a new bot: https://dev.botframework.com/bots/new.
 If you click on the Create a bot button in the Bot Framework portal instead, you will create your bot in Microsoft Azure instead.

 Test the bot using the Bot Framework Emulator.